Keyj33k/htkit/DOCS/INSTALLATION.md

 ### Manually Installation (Termux)

-1) Make sure you have CURL installed:<br>
-    -> We need curl to get the http header from the server.<br>
-    -> If curl is not installed, use the following commands:
-    ```
-    pkg update -y && pkg install curl -y
-    ```

-2) Make sure you have PYTHON3 installed<br>
+1) Make sure you have PYTHON3 installed<br>
     -> We need python3 to run this toolkit<br>
     -> If python3 is not installed, use the following commands:
     ```
     pkg update -y && pkg install python3 -y
     ```

-3) Now you need to install the needed python modules/requirements
+2) Now you need to install the needed python modules/requirements
     - Change path to the Hunter-Toolkit directory:

     ```